RHEcosystemAppEng/rhpam-deployment/openshift/nexusSonatype/README.md

 After the initial population, the Maven build can fail because Nexus needs to generate all the Maven metadata for the bunch of artifacts uploaded at population time.

+Given that:
-If we can identify what are the missing artifacts, and if we can verify that they are instead published in the `rhpam-mirror790` repository, it might be the case that the `maven-metadata.xml` file is missing.
+* We can identify what are the missing artifacts
+* We can verify that they are instead published in the `rhpam-mirror790` repository
+* There is no `maven-metadata.xml` file under the `artifactId` folder

+Then, we can force the generation from:
+* `Nexus>Administration>System>Tasks` menu
-We can force the generation from `Nexus>Administration>System>Tasks` menu, then we create one task of type `Repair - Rebuild Maven repository metadata (maven-metadata.xml)`, possibly configured for a single `groupId` or `groupId` and `artifactId`, with `Manual` schedule and run it manually.
+* Create one task of type `Repair - Rebuild Maven repository metadata (maven-metadata.xml)`
+* Possibly configure the task for a single `groupId` or `groupId` and `artifactId`, with `Manual` schedule
+* Then Run it manually

 After few minutes, the missing metadata are generated and we can try again the Maven build.